-The Group cash flow department prepares forecasts on the liquidity reserve and maintains the appropriate level of credit facilities in order to be able to prudently manage the liquidity and cash flow risks.
-To this effect, the Group extended the mortgage agreements in favor of the banks with which the Group has open credit lines and letters of bank guarantee, within the limit of 40% of its total non-current assets, less receivables, to ensure that it will be able to perform its obligations in case of short-term cash deficit.
-Although these credit lines were accessed rarely and at a low rate, their ceiling was maintained as high as possible.
+The Company cash flow department prepares forecasts on the liquidity reserve and maintains the appropriate level of credit facilities in order to be able to prudently manage the liquidity and cash flow risks.
+To this effect, the Company extended the mortgage agreements in favor of the banks with which the company has open credit lines and letters of bank guarantee, within the limit of 40% of its total non-current assets, less receivables, to ensure that it will be able to perform its obligations in case of short-term cash deficit.
+Although these credit lines were seldom accessed and at a low rate, their ceiling was maintained as high as possible.
 At the same time, investments were limited to those with own financing sources and those with direct impact on the turnover.
-The liquidity and cash flow risk management policy must be adapted to the resizing of the electricity supply activity and the new and more exigent commercial practices.
-This risk is closely related to the risks described above.
+The liquidity and cash flow risk management policy must be adapted to the new and more exigent commercial practices.
+This risk is closely related to the risks described before.